-Every product out there, from solar PV installation services to biopolymer household disposables, is made for everyone – yet very often not marketed to everyone or used by everyone, at least not a percentage worth celebrating.
+Every product out there, from solar PV installation services to biopolymer household disposables or solar-powered air conditioner, is made for everyone – yet very often not marketed to everyone or used by everyone, at least not a percentage worth celebrating.
 The problem with sustaining this niche quality is that a small niche is never really as effective as the whole.
 And anyhow, no one product will save the planet on its own, and similarly, no one small group of consumers will either.

 Scientists, think of the last time you were on a website for a green company, one you really thought was great and had projects with a non-niche end user.
 I’m willing to bet that website looked very specific and scientific.
 The products themselves were probably marketed in the same manner, and I’m willing to bet even designed in that way.
 Which brings me to my next point…

 People Want to be Different, but not Really